-Background: Artificial sweeteners, particularly aspartame (found in Nutrasweet and Equal), can trigger headaches, even migraines.
+Artificial sweeteners, particularly aspartame (found in Nutrasweet and Equal), can trigger headaches, even migraines.
 At highest risk are people with a genetic disorder called phenylketonuria (or PKU for short); they lack the enzyme needed to metabolize a substance (phenylalanine) that is created when the body breaks down aspartame.
 But even those without the genetic disorder may find that drinking diet soda results in brain fog or headache.
 Why?
 Animal studies have shown aspartame to be a potent neurotoxin, at least in young rats.
 “I’m concerned about whether aspartame might cause nerve damage in humans, as well — or at least disrupt the nerve signaling that enables the brain to register satiety,” says Sharon Fowler, MPH, a faculty associate at the University of Texas Health Science Center at San Antonio who studies the health effects of artificial sweetener use.
 One of the prime suspects is the methanol in aspartame, which is broken down into formaldehyde, a known carcinogen.
 People who are sensitive to formaldehyde may experience headaches after ingesting aspartame.

-How to respond: When the urge for diet soda strikes, Kathie Swift, MS, RD, LDN, chief nutrition adviser for the online-based sites MyFoodMyHealth and My Foundation Diet, suggests drinking sparkling water flavored with a splash of 100 percent fruit juice and a squeeze of lime.
+When the urge for diet soda strikes, Kathie Swift, MS, RD, LDN, chief nutrition adviser for the online-based sites MyFoodMyHealth and My Foundation Diet, suggests drinking sparkling water flavored with a splash of 100 percent fruit juice and a squeeze of lime.

-For more info, see our article “Poor Substitutes”.
+(For more info, see “Poor Substitutes.”)

 One likely signal: Chapped lips

-Other signals: Headaches, infrequent urination, dark yellow or smelly urine, dry skin, slow turgor (meaning that if you pinch the skin on the back of your hand, it doesn’t snap right back into place).
+Headaches, infrequent urination, dark yellow or smelly urine, dry skin, slow turgor (meaning that if you pinch the skin on the back of your hand, it doesn’t snap right back into place).
 Although the aging process slows turgor down somewhat, even in older adults it still should return to normal within a second or two.

-How to respond: Drinking eight 8-ounce glasses of water a day can be intimidating, says Swift, so if you’re not able to quaff that amount, you can still get hydrated by sipping herbal tea and working additional servings of fruits and vegetables into your daily diet.
+Drinking eight 8-ounce glasses of water a day can be intimidating, says Swift, so if you’re not able to quaff that amount, you can still get hydrated by sipping herbal tea and working additional servings of fruits and vegetables into your daily diet.
 “The transition to a more whole-foods diet puts us on autopilot to get more water because they are naturally high in moisture,” says Swift.
 And, make sure to include whole foods that are rich in essential fatty acids, such as nuts and seeds, avocados, and anchovies and sardines, which help maintain healthy cell membranes and hold in moisture.

 You’re not getting enough fiber…